 If the thought of letting them shrivel up and die isn’t an option, learning how to preserve and frame them at home will help their beauty—and heartfelt memories—endure for years to come.

-We asked Valerie Ghitelman, Vice President of Product Development and Design at 1-800-Flowers.com, to share her best tips and advice for how to press and frame flowers—DIY-style.
-Here’s what this pro florist had to say about drying and framing flowers at home:
+We asked Valerie Ghitelman, Vice President of Product Development, Planning, and Merchandising at 1-800-Flowers.com, to share her best tips and advice for how to press and frame flowers—DIY-style.
+Here’s what this pro florist had to say about drying and framing flowers at home.

 Meet the Expert

-Valerie Ghitelman is the Vice President of Product Development and Design at 1-800-Flowers.com.
-She has been with the company for over 11 years.
+Valerie Ghitelman is the Vice President of Product Development, Planning, and Merchandising at 1-800-Flowers.com.
+She has been with the company for over 12 years.

 MyDomaine: Are some types of flowers easier to dry and frame than others?

 Valerie Ghitelman: Flowers such as cosmos, coreopsis, pansies, geraniums, daisies, violets, and poppies have thin petals, which makes the process of pressing them easier since the moisture is absorbed more rapidly and reduces the possibility of creating mold, which damages the process.

 If you’re picking flowers from outside, rather than using buds from a bouquet, you will want to collect them when they are at their peak—but after the morning dew has dried up.
 For the best results, reduce moisture and keep them out of the sun and heat.